JAW-05/Ping-Pong-Game/README.md

 Made using Python and Pygame
 # Installing
-Download Python and pygame from official website and install it if you have not install it yet
+Download Python from the offical website if you don't have it installed yet.

+Run the following in the terminal to install the Pygame library